Search results (2,706)

 Why have there been so many storms in the UK this year?

-released at the start of September each year.
+at the start of September each year.
 Since storm naming was introduced in 2015 to improve the communication of severe weather events, the furthest through the list the group has got is to Storm Katie, which impacted the UK in March 2016.
-2023/24’s storm naming season is now just one name away
+2023/24’s storm naming season is now just one name away from equalling

 SOAerosol_SeamlessModelling_Bristol_05062025.pptx